break-stuff/ShameShopper/README.md

 Avoid looking at it as much as possible and instead look at the [Vue.js documentation](https://vuejs.org) for explanations and examples on how to use the framework.
 The documentation is ***excellent***!

-Starter data is provided in the data.json file.
+Starter data is provided in the `data.txt` file.
 Here is the summary of tasks for this challenge:

 1. Display Your Data
     * Add Vue.js to your site and initialize a Vue instance.